-You’ll love, love, love this rich, hearty, fiber packed soup!
-Perfect to make this weekend.
-It tastes very similar to the pasta e fagioli at Olive Garden.
+You’ll love, love, love this rich, hearty, fiber-packed soup!
+It tastes very similar to the Pasta e Fagioli at Olive Garden.
 It’s one of the lowest-fat items on the Olive Garden menu, with 2.5 of fat per serving.
 My recipe actually contains more calories than theirs does because I’ve added more beans and veggies.
-Each 1 cup serving has 156 calories, 2 grams fat, 6 grams of fiber and 5 Weight Watchers SmartPoints.
+Each 1 cup serving has 156 calories, 2 grams fat, 6 grams of fiber and 5 Blue WW Freestyle SmartPoints, and 5 Green.
 So flavorful, this recipe makes a TON of soup to stock your freezer with.
-It’s great as a first course or make the serving size 1½ to 2 cups and it becomes a very filling main-course soup.
+It’s great as a first course or makes the serving size 1½ to 2 cups and it becomes a very filling main-course soup.
 You’ll want to add this satisfying dish to your soup repertoire.
 It’s a keeper for sure!

 Prep Time: 15 minutes

 Cook Time: 1 hour

-1 pound lean ground beef or ground turkey, see shopping tip
+1 pound lean ground beef or ground turkey, see shopping tips

 1 teaspoon olive oil